NovoNordisk-OpenSource/R-packages/README.md

 The categories are used to allow easy filtering on the package overview subpage, so make sure to re-use categories when applicable.

-### Ressources
+### Resources

-Linked presentations etc. are defined in `ressources.yaml`.
+Linked presentations etc. are defined in `resources.yaml`.
 Each entry has the following format:

 ``` yaml
   - date: {DDMMMYYYY}